How ConsumerAffairs uses cookies

 Does gold earn interest?

 No, gold does not earn interest.
 Gold is a physical metal and is not the same as investing in a dividend stock or depositing funds into a bank account.
-Gold is simply a physical asset that grows in value based on market supply and demand.
+Gold is simply a physical asset whose value grows based on market supply and demand.

 Bottom line